 Why we need this scheme

 Oxford, Milton Keynes and Cambridge are growing fast in a region renowned for innovation where there are plans for a substantial increase in jobs and housing.
-Yet, the east-west transport connections between these areas are notoriously poor with no single route to travel the 80 miles.
-It is easier to travel into London from the three cities than go from one to the other with the shortest road route currently at least 108 miles.
+Yet the east-west transport connections between these areas are notoriously poor with no single route to travel the 80 miles.
+It's easier to travel into London from the three cities than go from one to the other, with the shortest road route currently at least 108 miles.
 This creates a huge barrier and risk to future growth, while a housing shortfall is stifling further investment and is a major concern for the region.

 The benefits of a new high quality link

 A new high quality link road would complement East-West Rail and provide better opportunities for the region as a place to live and work.
 This will support growth nationally as well as locally, providing better access to some of the worldâ€™s most important business and research institutions.

 The high quality link road would create more job opportunities for those living locally while stimulating housing growth and reducing costs for businesses.
 It would also unlock new areas of growth in areas including Aylesbury Vale, Milton Keynes, Bedford, St Neots, Cambourne and Bourne Airfield as well as around the A428.

 The case for a new high quality link

 The National Infrastructure Commission report â€˜Partnering for Prosperityâ€™ in November 2017 said that the annual output along the Cambridge, Milton Keynes and Oxford corridor could be Â£163 billion higher than in 2014 (twice the rate of growth than otherwise predicted).
 An additional 384,000 people are predicted to be brought within a 45-minute drive of Milton Keynes and 470,000 more within the Oxford Science Park, meaning greater job opportunities and business growth.

-Once complete, the new road is expected to take up to 40 minutes off journeys between the M4 and the M1, bringing Oxford and Cambridge both cities to within a 45-minute drive of Milton Keynes.
+Once complete, the new road is expected to take up to 40 minutes off journeys between the M4 and the M1, bringing Oxford and Cambridge to within a 45-minute drive of Milton Keynes.